Key Highlights

 Ron has high expectations when it comes to safety.
 “Everyone home safe, every day” is more than a slogan, it is a way of life.
 He does not tolerate accidents or injuries of any kind and has made safety an overriding priority.

-Mechanics and service technicians work with things that are heavy, sharp and hot.
+Mechanics and service technicians work with things that are heavy, sharp, and hot.
 They climb on and off machines and often work at height or in confined spaces.
 Tasks are inherently hazardous and often performed alone or without direct supervision.

-Safe work must be part of everyone’s personal culture, and Ron expects you to lead and exceed expectations.
+Safe work must be part of everyone’s personal culture.

-2. Ensure full compliance with regulations.
+2. Ensure full compliance with relevant regulations.

 Ron has enough problems on his hands without having to deal with investigations, citations, court appearances, and fines due to the violation of a regulation.
 He simply cannot afford the time, the negative publicity, and the cost.

-He wants you to create a culture that sees compliance as the right thing to do.
-Make sure that everyone is well informed of environmental and employment regulations and have systems in place to ensure that everyone is aware of their responsibilities.
-Measure, record and audit required compliance training.
+Make sure that everyone is well informed of environmental and employment regulations, and have systems in place to ensure that everyone is aware of their responsibilities.
+Measure, record, and audit required compliance training.

 The people who work on your team are your scarcest and most valuable resource.
 You will not succeed to any greater extent than they do; their skill is your only true competitive advantage.
 Ron knows this, he believes in it, and he practices it.
 That is why he hired you.
 He expects you to build and continue the legacy.